gytterberg/technical-interview-prep/algorithms/5-numbers/4-addition.md

 # Solution

-An optimized solution would make use of bit operations.
+An optimized solution would make use of bitwise operations.
 There are a number of ways we might do this.
-The important thing to keep in mind is that if we have binary representations, addition works much the same way as with decimal representations.
-That is, we can add columns from left to right and carry over a `1` to the next column if the previous column adds to `10` or greater.
+The important thing to keep in mind is that addition works much the same way with binary numbers as it does with decimal numbers.
+That is:

+We can add columns from right to left and carry a `1` to the next column if the previous column adds to `10` or greater.
 In our case `10` is not "ten" though, it's "two".
 So if we have two ones in a column it will result in a `0` below it and a `1` carried over to the next column.

 ```
  1 <= carried